Tsardines/fallout-terminal/project-worksheet.md

 <img src="https://i.imgur.com/oIxpalm.jpg" alt="alt text" width="200" height="400">

-7. User is presented with rows containing randomly generated characters.
+7. User is presented with rows containing randomly generated characters and randomly generated words.
 The words are accessed from a words array and are randomly spread out amongst the characters.
 More specifically, none of the words are separated---you won't see anything like this: SP*~!IRAL.
 8. Close to the top of the screen there's the text "4 attempts left" with four boxes next to it ( [] [] [] [] )
 9. The game has chosen one of these words to be the "goal word." **Clicking on this word wins the game.**
 10. The user picks a word that they think might be the passcode.

+The **image below** is a more **accurate representation of the game screen** compared to the image above.
+Something to note---and this will be fixed---is that in the picture every line contains a word.
+This will **not happen** during the final game.
+I'd originally considered one per line but realized it complicates things.
 <img src="https://i.imgur.com/O2nTwkp.jpg" alt="alt text" width="400" height="200">

-11. If the word is incorrect, the follow message appears on the right side:
-  "Entry denied. x/6 correct."
+11. If the word is incorrect, the follow message appears on the right side: "Entry denied. x/6 correct."
     - With x being the amount of letters from your word that match the computer's goal word.
     - If the computer's goal word is NIMBUS and you select the word SINGED, you'll be presented with "1/6 correct."
  12. When you have three lives left, the text at the top will say "3 attempts left" and three boxes will be present.